JeyzerMC/cardiac-segmentation/README.md

+A fork of [vuptran/cardiac-segmentation](https://github.com/vuptran/cardiac-segmentation).
+This version of the project aim to add Windows 10 compatibility, Python 3.6 support as well as some general improvements.

 # A Fully Convolutional Neural Network for Cardiac Segmentation

 A Keras re-implementation of the original Caffe FCN model in the arXiv paper [A Fully Convolutional Neural Network for Cardiac Segmentation in Short-Axis MRI